Sean Nolin: Milwaukee Brewers

 On February 22, 2016, Nolin was claimed off waivers by the Milwaukee Brewers.
-On August 21, 2016, Nolin underwent Tommy John surgery, and was put on the injured list for the rest of the 2016 season plus all of 2017.
-He re-signed a minor league deal for the 2017 season.
-Nolin elected free agency on November 6, 2017.
+On August 21, Nolin underwent Tommy John surgery, and was put on the injured list for the rest of the 2016 season plus all of 2017.
+He re-signed with the club on a minor league deal for the 2017 season.
+Nolin did not make an appearance on the year as he recovered from surgery, and elected free agency on November 6, 2017.

 Colorado Rockies

 On February 18, 2018, Nolin signed a minor league deal with the Colorado Rockies.
-He became a free agent after the season ended.
+In 29 games for the Double–A Hartford Yard Goats, he compiled a 4.24 ERA with 45 strikeouts across 40 1/3 innings pitched.
+Nolin elected free agency following the season on November 2.

 Chicago White Sox

 On February 28, 2019, Nolin signed a minor league deal with the Chicago White Sox.
 He was released on April 25, 2019.

 Long Island Ducks

 On May 3, 2019, Nolin signed with the Long Island Ducks of the Atlantic League of Professional Baseball.

 Seattle Mariners

-On June 7, Nolin's contract was purchased by the Seattle Mariners and he was assigned to the Triple-A Tacoma Rainiers.
-He became a free agent following the 2019 season.
+On June 7, 2019, Nolin's contract was purchased by the Seattle Mariners and he was assigned to the Triple-A Tacoma Rainiers.
+In 15 games (14 starts) for Tacoma, he registered a 6–4 record and 4.76 ERA with 74 strikeouts over 79 1/3 innings pitched.
+Nolin elected free agency following the season on November 4.